 - What are the needs for security and compliance?
-Are secure virtual private network (VPN) connections between locations needed?
+Are secure virtual private network (VPN) connections between locations or to remote workers needed?
 Is it a regulated industry, such as finance or healthcare?
 Is sensitive information stored onsite or in a data center?

 - What is the urgency of communication and what are quality of service expectations?
 How tolerant is the business to delays and outages?
 Does commerce grind to a halt?

 - What is the budget?

 - What services are available in the geographic location?